mikeoconnor0308/boot-camps/README.md

 [BitBucket](https://bitbucket.org/account/signup/).
 Make sure
 you know your username and password when you arrive

-We recommend that you to work through this excellent short tutorial on [Beginning Python](http://chryswoods.com/beginning_python) to refresh yourself on Python.
+We recommend that you to work through this short tutorial on [Beginning Python](http://chryswoods.com/beginning_python) to refresh yourself on Python.

 ## Acknowledgements